davelosert/clean-code-kata/readme.md

 Use the tests to not break anything!
 Execute them after every change!

 You can just try it on your own.
-If you need tips or help, either have a look at the [presentation](https://slides.com/davel/clean-code) or simply follow the principles and instructions below.
+If you need tips or help, either have a look at the tips in the [presentation](http://slides.com/davel/clean-code#/4/2) (use down arrow to go to the next) or simply follow the principles and instructions below.

 ## Principles & Steps
 1. **Use better names:** E.g. replace `$(this)` with `const $hoveredLink = $(this)` and use the new variable in all places.
 When extracting functions, take a moment to find a name that shows what it DOES and not HOW it does it.